- Health & Human Services

 Community Health Data

-Gaston DHHS is dedicated to providing members of the public with free and ready access to community health information.
-We do this through a variety of channels, including this Web site.
-Our policy on public access to health data and information can be found here.
+Gaston Department of Health and Human Services (DHHS) is dedicated to providing members of the public with free and ready access to community health information.
+We do this through a variety of channels, including this website.
+For more information view our Policy on Public Access to Health Data and Information (PDF).

-Below are links to resources which provide community data and health status information through the Web.
+On this page you will find links to resources which provide community data and health status information through the Internet.
 If you cannot find the information you're looking for, please send a written request to the following address:

 Director of Public Health Division

 991 West Hudson Boulevard

 Gastonia, NC 28052